KostisG/Interaction-Design-Project-Assignment/our_report/README.md

 -Technologies we are planning to use

----->Arduino Board
+-->Arduino Board
----->Rgb Led
+-->Rgb Led
----->Temperature sensor
+-->Temperature sensor
----->Connection cables
+-->Connection cables
----->Turn on/off button
+-->Turn on/off button
----->Resistors
+-->Resistors

 # 2nd Deliverable
 INFORMATION ARCHITECTURE